 Referencing a harmonised standard in a DoC means that the manufacturer takes responsibility of the conformity of their equipment with all the relevant provisions listed in the annex of that standard and that this can be demonstrated by applying the methods (tests, measurement methods, etc.) this standard describes or refers to.
 The harmonised standard may contain additional requirements that are not relevant to the presumption of conformity against the EMCD.
 The harmonised standard is required to contain an annex correlating its technical requirements with the essential requirements of the Directive.

 The requirements and limits of the harmonised standard are expected to be met when the equipment is tested to the standard.
-Based on the risk analysis (see clause 4.2 of this document) and if the applied harmonised standard does not cover all the phenomena expected from the equipment, the manufacturer has to apply additional assessments to ensure that all the phenomena are considered
+Based on the risk analysis (see clause 4.2 of this document) and if the applied harmonised standard does not cover all the phenomena expected from the equipment, the manufacturer has to address the additional risks not covered by the harmonised standards to ensure that all the phenomena are considered

 The only secure way for the manufacturer is thus to apply, without any deviation, the standards referred to, relevant for its equipment, while making the EMC assessment.
 As most EMC standards include a series of tests with associated measurement methods, that implies in particular that all relevant tests indicated should be done exactly as required by the standard with regard to test and measurement methods